ilorez/MERN-Notes/NodeJs/lesson 7 mongoDB/README.md

 - so that's working greate and we done but i want to add a note
 - if we add `/blogs` in our blog routes middlware that mean it's will look for just urls that start with `/blogs`. and it's will add in first of every url inside our blogRouter the `/blogs` so we don't need to write it in each url request

+## MVC Basics

+- Stands for Model, view , Controller
+- MVC is way of structuring our code & files
+- Keeps code more modular, reusable & easier to read

+### Model & view
+- **Model**we use model in our app before for intract with Database like when we use Blog model -**View** same thing with view we use ejs to create dynamique template view that user will see.

+### Controllers

+Model ------- Controller ------- View

+the controller is the thing that make contact line between the model and view

+the idea of controller is to split the function that we use inside our requests and reference it the module to make it reusable and easier to read and edit